 We are delighted to have completed this project in Camden Town, winner of two RIBA London 2019 awards and two Construction Excellence awards.
+In 2022 it was recognised by the UK Green Building Council as the UK’s first Net Zero Carbon building.
 It is a new-build Passivhaus on an urban infill site, previously the client’s garden.

 Designed by bere:architects who were given a free hand by the client Max Fordham, it features a number of bespoke elements conceived by Max such as internal shutters constructed from insulation board to be controlled by the smart-home system.
 No additional heating systems have been installed.